pfraces-graveyard/clide/README.md

 *  override defaults through command line params
 *  fallback to prompts

-I find this pattern interesting for lazy people just like me.
-So let's write the glue between them for improved laziness
+I find this pattern so useful for quick start with your CLI minimals, so let's write the glue between them for improved laziness

 [1]: https://github.com/substack/node-optimist
 [2]: https://github.com/dominictarr/rc